 Hole in the Mountain peak

 Trip One - Garfield Hills and Lone MountainFirst trip to Nevada for year. long drive for two peaks near Tonopah

 Trip two Worthington and San Antonio HPTacked on to the tail end of a full week in Arizona, these two were hit on the way home.

 First up will be pics for High Bald Mountain, found east of the Humboldt range and very very remote.
-Since the information will be eventually made into a mountain page here at SP, this will allow me to put some information together on each of these mountains: From our trip to High Bald, the following directions:
+Since the information will be eventually made into a mountain page here at SP (now completed), this will allow me to put some information together on each of these mountains: From our trip to High Bald, the following directions:

 Get yourself to the intersection of county roads 783 and 784 in Butte Valley, right by Quilici Spring.
 There are several ways to do this - you could come in via Cherry Creek and drive north on CR 21, west on BLM 4015, and north on county 784.
 Or you could leave US 93 on county 783 ("Butte Valley Road") and follow it to the intersection.
 There are many other ways to get here, and they vary in quality of road and length of drive.
 But you can reach this point on good gravel roads.
 The Benchmark map book for Nevada is a great resource to see these roads and works much better than just a Nevada state highway map.

 Just north of the intersection (<100 yards) a lesser road heads west towards Medicine Spring.
 There was a BLM sign on the ground at this point when we visited.
 Follow this road (high clearance) as it winds to the SW quarter of section 18.
 Go south and follow the road toward Mud Spring (decent road to here) and beyond (much rougher; we used 4WD).
 Keep left at the junction marked 2104 meters on the topo and continue as far as you are comfortable.
 We went beyond the end of the mapped road and found a very nice camping spot on the ridge where the GPS track begins.